mt1516/TheGradeEscape/README.md

 make bun-run
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see our game.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see our game. <br />
+(Recommended browser: Chrome/Firefox, please avoid using Safari or else there may be some visual bug)

 ## Game Controls
 - **Arrow keys/WASD**: Move the player
 - **Mouse**: Click on the buttons in the game

 ## Game Description
-The Grade Escape is a 2D maze game where the player is a student trying to escape from the University of Stress and Tension (commonly known as HKUST).
+The Grade Escape is a 2D maze game where the player is a student trying to escape from the University of Stress and Tension (commonly known as HKUST). <br />

-<br /> There are 3 game modes in the game:
+There are 3 game modes in the game:
 - **Don't Take Wrong Steps**: The player steps count is limited.
 The player has to reach the exit within the steps limit and the time limit.
 - **Dancing In The Dark**: The maze is dark and the player can only see a small area around him.
 The player has to reach the exit within the time limit.
 - **Don't Bump The Wall**: The player has to reach the exit without bumping into the wall too much.
 Bumping into walls will lose one heart The player has to reach the exit within the time limit.